cibere/flow.py/docs/events.rst

 .. function:: async def on_search_error(handler_name, error, query)

-    This is called when an error occurs within an action
+    This is called when an error occurs in a search handler.

     :param handler_name: The search handler's name (see :attr:`~flowpy.search_handler.SearchHandler.name` for more info)
     :type handler_name: :class:`str`